chafla/midi-tests/README.md

 # Midi Tests

-General tests in reading (and possibly) writing midis.
+General tests in reading (and possibly) writing midis using C.

-This repo is really just for experimenting, and as a result will likely be all over the place.
+Avert your eyes!
+I'm really just throwing some stuff around for now, so there isn't likely to be too much in the sense of cleanliness.